Revised August, 2018

 - The charge may immediately be placed on the students’ account with the university Bursar’s Office.

 - If an individual or floor wishes to appeal the damage charges, a letter must be submitted to the Assistant Director for Residential Communities within 48 hours of the assessment notification.
 Students should submit any documentation or proof with a letter of appeal, which clearly outlines why they believe they should not be billed for damage.
-Once the appeals are submitted, the Coordinator, Residential Communities or designee will review the information and make a decision that will be communicated to the involved resident(s).
+Once the appeals are submitted, the Assistant Director for Residential Communities or designee will review the information and make a decision that will be communicated to the involved resident(s).